 You may have pain and stiffness in your joints, and sometimes in your muscles while taking letrozole.
-Let your clinical team know if this happens.
+Let your doctor or nurse know if this happens.
 They can prescribe painkillers and give you advice.
 Being physically active and maintaining a healthy weight can help reduce joint pain and keep them flexible.